Optics, Photonics & Imaging

 (source: Brookings' 2013 report "Patenting Prosperity: Invention and Economic Performance in the United States and its Metropolitan Areas")

-University of Rochester scientist lead team that rescued Hubble Space Telescope from ruin.
+University of Rochester scientist lead the team that rescued Hubble Space Telescope from ruin.
 Twenty-five years later Hubble continues to provide images that influence how we view and imagine space.

 The spectacular images the Mars Rover sent back to Earth were taken through lenses made at Optimax Systems, a company based here in the Rochester, NY area.